-1. Demonstrate basic professional/clinical, inter-personal and intra-personal skills.
+1. Demonstrate effective culturally responsive professional/clinical, inter-personal and intra-personal skills.
+(Competency 3.3)

-8. Provide clear, comprehensive, accurate, and relevant verbal and written reports of their activities.
+8. Provide culturally appropriate, clear, comprehensive, accurate, and relevant verbal and written reports of their activities.
+(Competencies 3.3, 3.8)

 - Introduction to the Clinic setting, including points of decision making, channels of communication, roles and functioning of key staff.